 In all these Friday Bird Families posts, our aim is not to present a specific set of facts to memorize.
 We hope instead to provide examples and starting points that you and your students can branch away from in many different directions.
 We also hope to show how you can help your students develop the kind of careful skills in reading, observation, and interpretation that they will need in all their future academic work.

-What ornithological observations and naturalistical notes have you been making in your homeschool this Orion Term? 😊
+What ornithological observations and naturalistical notes have you and your students been making in your homeschool this Orion Term? 😊

 ❡ Homeschool birds: We think bird study is one of the best subjects you can take up in a homeschool environment.
 It's suitable for all ages, it can be solitary or social, it can be as elementary or as advanced as you wish, and birds can be found just about anywhere at any season of the year.
 Why not track your own homeschool bird observations using the free eBird website sponsored by Cornell University.
 It's a great way to learn more about what's in your local area and about how bird populations change from season to season. 🦅

-❡ Feed the birds: Setting up a bird feeder is one of the simplest and most educational activities you can do during the colder months — and at any other time of year too! 🐦
+❡ Feed the birds: Setting up a bird feeder is one of the easiest educational activities you can do in a homeschool environment.
+Here are some tips that will help you get started today! 🐦

 ❡ Enchiridion: The front matter in your bird guide (pages 6–13) explains a little bit about basic bird biology and about some of the technical terminology used throughout the book — why not have your students study it as a special project.
 Have them note particularly the diagrams showing the parts of a bird (pages 10–11) so they'll be able to tell primaries from secondaries and flanks from lores. 🦉